Bad A-level Results? Here’s What To Do Next!

 - You didn’t meet the conditions of your offers

 - You’ve declined your firm place using the ‘decline my place’ button in Track

-A new snazzy feature this year is ‘Clearing Plus’, where UCAS will personally match you to courses that you may be interested in, using what they know from your application, pretty cool right?
+A snazzy feature UCAS have introduced is ‘Clearing Plus’, where UCAS will personally match you to courses that you may be interested in, using what they know from your application, pretty cool right?

-Click on ‘my matches’ in Track, and this will take you to over 50 course matches, you can then tell each uni if you’re interested in their course.
+Click on ‘my matches’ in Track, and this will take you to over 50 courses that match your application, you can then tell each uni if you’re interested in their course.